The Office of the Mayor presented

 John Medkeff

 John joined the FHRC board in June 2025.
-A Wilmington native, current Highlands neighborhood resident, and local history advocate, he has long supported FHRC as a donor and volunteer, including completing a cemetery survey project that prioritized the successful restoration of several at-risk monuments.
-John has family buried at Riverview, and his Todd family ancestors once owned part of the land from which Riverview Cemetery was created.
-He earned a Bachelor of Arts in English and History from the University of Delaware and, 40 years later, retired after having served a productive and rewarding career as a marketing professional with several Delaware companies.
-John's a published historian and nonprofit leader, and brings his valuable expertise in heritage projects, public engagement, and historic preservation to FHRC's mission.
+A Wilmington native and resident, he has long supported FHRC as a donor and volunteer, including leading a cemetery survey that guided the restoration of several at-risk monuments.
+John has family buried at Riverview, and his Todd ancestors once owned part of the land from which the cemetery was created.
+A Univ. of Delaware graduate with degrees in English and History, he enjoyed a 40-year marketing career before retiring.
+John is a published historian and nonprofit leader, and brings his valuable expertise in heritage projects, public engagement, and historic preservation to FHRC’s mission.

 Lee Anderson, PhD